imagekit-developer/imagekit-rails/README.md

 # config/storage.yml
 imagekit:
   service: ImageKit
-  folder: "uploads"  # optional
 ```

 > **Note:** Active Storage will automatically use the credentials from your initializer (`config/initializers/imagekit.rb`).
-You only need to specify Active Storage-specific options like `folder` in `storage.yml`.
+The configuration is minimal - just specify the service name.

 📖 [Full Active Storage Guide →](ACTIVE_STORAGE.md)